Professional Practice Model

 What is a Professional Practice Model?

-A professional practice model is a schematic that symbolizes our beliefs, values, theories, and systems for nursing practice.
-The Stanford Hospital & Clinics (SHC) model for nursing professional practice is our unique depiction of all the key components of nursing practice at SHC.
-It represents nursing practice in every setting: inpatient, outpatient, perioperative, and episodic care venues.
+A Professional Practice Model is a schematic that symbolizes our beliefs, values, theories, and systems for nursing practice.
+The Stanford Health Care (SHC) Professional Practice (PPM) represents a framework for nursing excellence and is a unique depiction of all the key components of nursing practice at SHC.
+It represents nursing practice across every setting: inpatient, outpatient, and interventional care venues.

 Why is it important to have a model?

-At SHC, the care we provide for our patients and families is guided by the following values:
+At Stanford Health Care, the care we provide for our patients and families is guided by the following values (image on left).